arcus/education_modules/sql_basics/sql_basics.md

 SELECT _2_ FROM _1_ WHERE _3_;
 ```

 For example, here are some sample queries, each of which take place on just a single table.
+To be extra clear, we're ending each query with a semicolon, which tells SQL you're done with a query.
+However, if you're working interactively with SQL

 ```sql
 SELECT price FROM products WHERE product_type = "FRUIT";